Young leads Hawks to 113-96 win over Knicks, 3-1 series lead - WTMJ

 The Hawks will look to wrap up their first playoff series victory since 2016 when they travel to Madison Square Garden for Game 5 on Wednesday night.

-After struggling to hit shots in the first half, Atlanta suddenly found its range.
-The Hawks went 10 of 19 in the third, including 5 of 9 beyond the arc.
-Young scored nine points, Collins added seven and Bogdan Bogdanovic closed out the third with a 3-pointer that had another big crowd bouncing in their seats.
+After struggling to hit shots, Atlanta suddenly found its range.
+The Hawks went 10 of 19 in the period, including 5 of 9 beyond the arc.
+Young scored nine points, Collins added seven and Bogdan Bogdanovic closed out the third with a 3-pointer that had the big crowd bouncing in their seats.

 Randle was serenaded again by chants of “Overrated!
 Overrated!
 Overrated!” every time he put one up.
 The roars were deafening after a sequence in the third when Randle missed on a drive and had a put-back rim out before the Knicks knocked the ball out of bounds.

-Less than a minute later, Randle gave Collins a shot to the face on another move toward the basket.
+Randle’s frustration boiled over less than a minute later when he slammed Collins to the court on another drive.
 Nothing was called initially, but Randle was assessed an offensive foul after a video review prompted by a challenge from Hawks coach Nate McMillan.

-Collins headed to the locker room to receive four stitches in his upper lip.
-His bottom lip was also swollen, but he was able to return to the game in the fourth quarter.
+Collins was caught in the face, forcing him to the locker room for stitches.
+He was able to return to the game in the fourth quarter.

-“I loved it,” Collins said.
-“I felt like from the very start, we came out with the mindset that we were not going to let their physical game get to us.
-We matched their physicality and played our game.”

-Young and five of his teammates scored in double figures, including Danilo Gallinari with 21 points.
-A half-dozen players knocked down 3-pointers.
+Young led the way, as usual, but he had plenty of help.
+Six players scored in double figures, including Danilo Gallinari with 21, and a half-dozen knocked down 3-pointers.

-Young also had nine assists and joined Stephen Curry, Kevin Johnson and Oscar Robertson as the only players in NBA history to average 25 points and 10 assists through his first four career playoff games.

-Randle had his highest-scoring game of the series with 23 points, but he was just 7 of 19 from the field and found himself surrounded by black-clad players every time he touched the ball.
-Clearly bothered by all the attention, he was called for a flagrant foul late in the game.
+Randle did have his highest-scoring game of the series with 23 points, but he was just 7 of 19 from the field and found himself surrounded by black-clad players every time he touched the ball.

-“We’ve got a Game 5 back at home to extend this series,” Randle said.
-“I love our chances.
-It’s not over.
-It’s not nearly over.”

 Derrick Rose, making his second straight start for the Knicks, got off to another strong start but wasn’t much of a factor the rest of the way.
 He finished with 18 points.